-Prerequisites: CMSC 330 and programming experience in C or C++.
+Prerequisite: CMSC 330.
 An examination of the formal translation of programming languages, syntax, and semantics.
 The goal is to write programs that are constructed using program generators.
-Topics include evaluation of finite-state grammars and recognizers; contextfree parsing techniques, such as recursive descent, precedence, LL(K), LR(K), and SLR(K); and improvement and generation of machine-independent code and syntax-directed translation schema.
+Topics include evaluation of finite-state grammars and recognizers; context free parsing techniques, such as recursive descent, precedence, LL(K), LR(K), and SLR(K); and improvement and generation of machine-independent code and syntax-directed translation schema.
 Programming projects that implement parts of a compiler are required.